 The nodes of one side of the shell geometry (nodeset_1) are fixed in all directions.
 The nodes on the other side of the shell geometry (nodeset_2) are then displaced in a single component, either translational or rotational.
-The former tests translational stiffness of the line weld (in the x, y, and z directions) referred to as the "force version," and the latter tests rotational stiffness (about the x-axis) referred to as the "moment version."
-The displacement is applied in a cosine ramp from 0.0 to 1.0×10^{-4} (in m for force and rad for moment) over 0.8 seconds, and is then held at its final position until the termination time of 1.0 seconds.
+The former tests translational stiffness of the line weld in the x -, y -, and z -directions, referred to as the "force versions," and the latter tests rotational stiffness about the x -axis, referred to as the "moment version."
+The displacement is applied using a cosine ramp from 0.0 to 1.0×10^{-4} (in m for force and rad for moment) over 0.8 seconds and is then held at its final position until the termination time of 1.0 seconds.

-Each block uses an elastic material model.
-The parameters are shown in Table 3-22 and were chosen for convenience.
+Each block uses an elastic material model with material constants as shown in Table 3-37.